 It must be offered for most motor vehicle insurance policies (where such policy is used for the purposes of satisfying the requirements of Article 6 of the Vehicle and Traffic Law),

-If you do not purchase Supplemental Spousal Liability coverage and you cause an accident injuring your spouse (husband or wife)
+If you do not purchase Supplemental Spousal Liability coverage and you cause an accident injuring your spouse (husband or wife), your spouse will not be able to be compensated for pain and suffering.

 Yes.
 Your spouse is entitled to No-Fault benefits to pay medical bills and lost wages even if you did not buy supplemental spousal liability coverage.